magocod/gpu_compute_draft_14/README.md

 ## opencl-collections-examples

-Examples of use of collections (opencl-collections) and comparisons with existing libraries in rust
+Examples of use of collections (opencl-collections) and comparisons with existing libraries in rust (at least what was wanted)

 ## opencl-node

-TODO explain
+implementing some type of algorithm with gpu in typescript, is the objective

 * https://github.com/napi-rs/napi-rs
 * https://github.com/neon-bindings/neon